krackramadub/Acer-SF314-56G-Hackintosh/README.md

 	- Vol+
 - Touchpad (only clicks & mouse control)
 - HDMI video output
-- Bluethooth
+- Bluethooth work if you reboot from win
+- WIFI (itlwm + HeliPort) <a href="https://github.com/OpenIntelWireless/itlwm">Link</a>
+- CardReader

 Not working:
 - Microphones
-- WIFI
 - Brightness controller
-- CardReader

 Not tested:
 - Hibernation